-Is Nestle Bear Brand Fortified Powdered Milk Drink healthy?
-A closer look at the label
+Is Nestle Bear Brand Fortified Powdered Milk Drink bad for you?
+A label-based answer

 Illustration for a label review of Nestle Bear Brand Fortified Powdered Milk Drink